rodrigoalcarazdelaosa/fisiquimicamente/content/en/home/featured.md

 widget = "featured"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 3  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 4  # Order that this section will appear.

-title = "Featured"
+title = "📌 Featured"
 subtitle = ""

 [content]